logpacker/go-questions/README.md

 A: b

 ---16/16.txt---
-Q: What characters are used by *go fmt* as indent?
+Q: What characters is *go fmt* command using for indent?

 a.
 4 spaces
 b.
 2 spaces